-The Sun Corridor Metropolitan Planning Organization (MPO) has completed a new regional transportation plan extending the last year of the transportation plan's forecast period to 2050.
-In accordance with EPA transportation conformity regulations, each new transportation plan must be demonstrated to conform before the transportation plan is approved by the MPO or accepted by the U.S. Department of Transportation.
-The Maricopa Association of Governments has prepared a new conformity analysis and the results of the conformity analysis support a finding of conformity for the FY 2023-2027 Sun Corridor MPO Transportation Improvement Program and new Sun Corridor MPO Regional Transportation Plan 2050 Update in the West Pinal PM-10 Nonattainment Area and West Central Pinal PM-2.5 Nonattainment Area.
-The U.S. DOT made a conformity finding on the previous plan update on March 27, 2020.
-On May 6, 2013, the Sun Corridor Metropolitan Planning Area Boundary includes the cities of Casa Grande, Eloy, Coolidge, and unincorporated areas of Pinal County.
+The Sun Corridor Metropolitan Planning Organization (MPO) has prepared an amendment to the FY 2023-2027 Sun Corridor MPO Transportation Improvement Program and Sun Corridor MPO Regional Transportation Plan 2050 Update.
+In accordance with EPA transportation conformity regulations, an amendment to the Transportation Improvement Program must be demonstrated to conform before the amendment to the Transportation Improvement Program is approved by the MPO or accepted by the U.S. Department of Transportation.
+The Maricopa Association of Governments has prepared a new conformity analysis and the results of the conformity analysis support a finding of conformity for the amendment to the FY 2023-2027 Sun Corridor MPO Transportation Improvement Program and Sun Corridor MPO Regional Transportation Plan 2050 Update in the West Pinal PM-10 Nonattainment Area and West Central Pinal PM-2.5 Nonattainment Area.
+The U.S. DOT made a conformity finding on the Sun Corridor MPO Regional Transportation Plan 2050 Update on July 18, 2024.
+On May 6, 2013, the Sun Corridor Metropolitan Planning Organization was designated in the Pinal County area.
+The Sun Corridor Metropolitan Planning Area Boundary includes the cities of Casa Grande, Eloy, Coolidge, and unincorporated areas of Pinal County.

 On May 9, 2013, the Maricopa Association of Governments (MAG) Metropolitan Planning Area Boundary was expanded due to the 2010 Census urbanized area updates.
 For transportation planning and programming purposes, the Federal Highway Administration regulations state that at a minimum, the Metropolitan Planning Area must encompass the entire existing urbanized area boundary as well as the contiguous geographic area(s) likely to become urbanized within the next 20 years.
 The updated urbanized area boundary for the MAG region included areas within Pinal County.
-Due to this expansion, the MAG Regional Council amended the MAG By-laws to recognize the new Metropolitan Planning Area Boundary and to provide for new members from Pinal County within the new boundary.
+Due to this expansion, the MAG Regional Council amended the MAG By-laws to recognize the new Metropolitan Planning Area Boundary and to provide for new members from Pinal County within the boundary.
 The MAG Metropolitan Planning Area Boundary now includes the Town of Florence, City of Maricopa, the portion of the Gila River Indian Community within Pinal County, and unincorporated areas within Pinal County.

-Both the Sun Corridor Metropolitan Planning Area Boundary and the MAG Metropolitan Planning Area Boundary include portions of the West Pinal PM-10 Nonattainment Area and West Central Pinal PM-2.5 Nonattainment Area.
+Both the Sun Corridor Metropolitan Planning Area Boundary and the MAG Metropolitan Planning Area Boundary include portions of the West Pinal PM-10 Nonattainment Area and West Central Pinal PM-2.5 Nonattainment Area located in Pinal County.
 Both nonattainment areas are covered by the boundaries of the two metropolitan planning organizations.
 Consequently, transportation conformity is required to be demonstrated for both nonattainment areas by both metropolitan planning organizations.
 Please refer to Figure 1.

-On July 1, 2013, the Federal Highway Administration notified the Governor of a transportation conformity lapse in the West Pinal PM-10 Nonattainment Area, effective July 2, 2013.
+On July 1, 2013, the Federal Highway Administration notified the Governor of a transportation conformity lapse in the West Pinal PM-10 Nonattainment Area, effective

+July 2, 2013.
 The new West Pinal PM-10 Nonattainment Area had been designated by the Environmental Protection Agency, effective July 2, 2012.
-The Clean Air Act §176(c)(6)

-requires a metropolitan long range transportation plan and transportation improvement program conformity determination within twelve months of the effective date of an area being designated nonattainment.
+The Clean Air Act §176(c)(6) requires a metropolitan long range transportation plan and transportation improvement program conformity determination within twelve months of the effective date of an area being designated nonattainment.
 The twelve-month conformity grace period had lapsed.